xc/xoverridefilter/readme.md

 4. Regenerate autoload array

-Example(See doc/example folder for example code)
+Example(See doc/example folder for code)
 ---------